 Additionally, the idea of making money with an iPhone is a popular one.
 As such, there are already many apps out there that promise exactly this and most of these are even free.

-There are far too many individual apps for me to cover them all in this post but I do want to show what these offer and how they work.
+There are far too many individual apps for me to cover them all in this post but I do want to show what this offer and how they work.
 As such, we’re going to take a look at a range of specific apps that vary in their methods for making money.
 In most cases, there will be multiple similar apps available as well.

 Receipt Hog is one of many apps that basically pays you to spend money.
 In this case, the app also tries to turn the process into a game.